-In connection with the Second Conversion, the University entered into a Continuing Covenant Agreement (the "CCA"), dated as of April 1, 2014, by and between the University and Wells Fargo Bank, N.A., pursuant to which the University made representations and warranties and agreed to specified financial, affirmative and negative covenants.
-The CCA sets forth specified events of default.
+In connection with the issuance of the direct pay letter of credit, Wells Fargo Bank, N.A. and the University entered into a reimbursement agreement pursuant to which the University has agreed to reimburse Wells Fargo Bank, N.A. for any draws on the direct pay letter of credit.
+In addition, the University made representations and warranties and agreed to financial, affirmative and negative covenants.
+The reimbursement agreement sets forth specified events of default.
 Upon the occurrence of an event of default, Wells Fargo Bank, N.A. has the right to accelerate all of the principal and interest on the Bonds.
-The University was in compliance with these covenants at June 30, 2019.
+The direct pay letter of credit is scheduled to terminate on September 23, 2022 at which time the Bonds will be subject to mandatory tender unless Wells Fargo Bank, N.A. extends the letter of credit or the University secures a replacement letter of credit or converts the interest rate mode of the Bonds.